Edit

 Storyline

 Ten years after Voyager's return from a 23 year journey across the galaxy, Admiral Janeway breaks all the temporal rules and journeys back in time to change a decision she made that prolonged their journey by 16 years.
-Bringing technology that will help fight the Borg, the Admiral wants her younger self to fight the Borg use their transwarp hub to go home.
-Written by
+Bringing technology that will help fight the Borg, the Admiral wants her younger self to fight the Borg and use their transwarp hub to go home.

 laird-3